English - Course Details

 Other Course Details

 English at Boundless is co-ed and open to any high school student who is in grade 9-12 or doing a “victory lap.”
 The only exception is grade 8 graduates—if a student is entering grade 9 in September, we have Summer Outdoor Adventure credit courses as an amazing alternative to English.
-Philosophy is coed as well but only offered at a Grade 12 University level and is a great addition to post-secondary applications.

 You earn bona fide, Ontario High School credits that count towards earning your diploma.
 We also offer them at every grade and level so they will also count towards applications to University or College.